-4.7 Print and Cut Using the Alignment Pin
+4.7 Print and Cut

 Before presenting the "official" method, note that an alternative procedure is presented at the end of this section.
 This second method was developed for owners of other cutters who found the standard print and cut procedures to not work well for them.